 Meditation is the quickest way to clear your mind of cluttered, anxious or fearful thoughts.
 Meditation allows space to receive peace, clarity, joy and direction.
 It is also a way to experience God’s peace, direction and presence to help you.

 Setting aside just 10-20 minutes for meditation will help you to stop and experience life simply.
 In Psalm 46:10, the Psalmist says, “Be still and know that I am God.”
-If you need help, here’s a meditation CD based on Psalm 46:10.
+If you need help, here’s a meditation based on Psalm 46:10.

 P – Pray, Step Four